pfesenmeier/pfesenmeier.github.io/content/nice-things-about-rust.md

 [taxonomies]
 tags = ["Rust"]
 +++
 From talking to a couple people about Rust, it seems Rust can have a bit of a reputation as an obscure and difficult language.
-Here is my take: After the initial learning phase, Rust is an ergonomic language and a load of fun to work with, despite its requirements of having no garbage collection and to be free of data races and memory errors.
-Here are some aspects to the language that make Rust nice to work with:
+Here is my take: Rust sets developers up for success by putting what are usually hidden assumptions about programming and encoding them into the type system.
+Let's start with the most notorious construct in programming, `null`:

 ## 1. No null